uiucsn/dwarf-nova-sim/README.md

 outburst extracted plots

-fitting plots, which is by default saved under pictures/ directory.
+fitting plots, which is by default saved under `./pictures` directory.

 ## Run Code

---Extract outburst
+### Extract outburst

-Cand_all.py extracts candidate outburst and return the time arrays and magnitudes arrays.
+`cand_all.py` extracts candidate outburst and return the time arrays and magnitudes arrays.
 It also plots the extracted data against the original OGLE data.

 After manually check each selected outburst, couple of good candidates have been selected and their information is stored in a csv file.

---Fitting model
+### Fitting model

-Light_curve_fitting.py fit the extracted outbursts with peicewise function and used scipy.optimize to fit the data.
-It also plots the model against data per light curve and is by default saved under "pictures" directory.
+`light_curve_fitting.py` fit the extracted outbursts with peicewise function and used `scipy.optimize` to fit the data.
+It also plots the model against data per light curve and is by default saved under `./pictures` directory.

 Light_curve_bazin.py used bazin function to fit the data and plot it.

-Further steps used fitting model from light_curve package which can be installed by pip
+Further steps used fitting model from `light_curve` package

 ## Provided results